anmoliiitd823/ac/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+# IED(Introduction To Engineering Design) Project

+This application is meant for police officers to communicate and handle emergencies in real time.

+Features:

-* Database creation
+* Real-Time Communication

-* Database initialization
+* Database Validations for Police Officers

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Remember Password using Web Cookies

-* ...
+* History is saved

-# ac
+# PolicePortal